The Best Heating & Cooling Systems – 2019

 Duct-Free Split System: Most HVAC systems use a network of ducts to spread heated or cooled air throughout your home.
 However, this system isn’t efficient, ideal, or even possible, especially in parts of your home off the main building (think garages and additions).
 Ductless systems rely exclusively on a heat pump, and don’t suffer from the heating and cooling losses common with duct leaks, so they’re much more energy-efficient.
 The indoor components are mounted directly on the walls, with no vents or ducts to worry about.

-- Pros: Increased energy-efficiency—the US Department of Energy estimates that a ductless system could save the average homeowner $875 a year in lowered energy costs.
-They also offer a more flexible alternative to traditional ducts, and can be more readily installed in a home since there’s less work to do.
+- Pros: Increased energy-efficiency—Just one of the benefits of a ductless system is that it could save the average homeowner $875 a year in lowered energy costs, per the US Department of Energy.
+Ductless systems also offer a more flexible alternative to traditional ducts, and can be more readily installed in a home since there’s less work to do.
 And if you’re an allergy sufferer or just like things to be extra clean, the absence of ducts means less dust, pet hair, pollen, and other irritating substances are distributed through the air in your home.
 They’re also safer, since they’re combustion-free and won’t give off carbon monoxide.

 - Cons: Some HVAC professionals feel that heat pumps aren’t an ideal choice for colder climates.
 Additionally, duct-free systems will require more frequent maintenance and replacement since the heat pump’s components are working year-round.

-Packaged System: Packaged HVAC systems are ideal for homes that are small or too confined to separately house interior components.
+Packaged System: Packaged HVAC systems are ideal for small homes that are too confined to separately house interior components.
 All parts of both the AC and heating systems are installed outdoors, saving you space.

-- Pros: Space-efficiency and less expensive than split systems, since components are installed in one place.
+- Pros: Space-efficiency and less expensive than HVAC split systems, since components are installed in one place.

-- Cons: Generally, these systems are not as efficient as split system units.
+- Cons: Generally, these HVAC systems are not as efficient as split system units.

 “Best” means different things to different people, but if savings are a concern, highly energy-efficient equipment is ideal, as it will help you keep energy expenses lower long-term.
 While the makeup of your HVAC system will largely determine its energy efficiency—namely whether or not you install a heat pump or strictly use a combustion furnace—there are industry measurements that can help you determine the rated efficiency for different models.